KudusFirdaus/Arduino-Assignment1/REPORTONARDUINO.md

   while(startValue>0){
     Serial.print("Count: ");
     Serial.println(startValue);
     flashLED(3);
     delay(1000);
     startValue = startValue - 1;
   }
   Serial.println("===Countdown Complete===");
+  digitalWrite(ledPin, HIGH);
+  delay(5000);
+  digitalWrite(ledPin, LOW);

 }

 void loop(){

 }

-2. Describe one bug or mistake you ran into while writing this program and how you fixed it.
+3. Describe one bug or mistake you ran into while writing this program and how you fixed it.
 (Be honest.
 Everyone runs into bugs.)
 ANSWER: The LED continues to run in the next count.
 It was fixed by adding thedelay(1000) after calling the function  flashLED();

-3. If you wanted the program to count DOWN by 2 each step (5, 3, 1) instead of by 1, what would you change?
+4. If you wanted the program to count DOWN by 2 each step (5, 3, 1) instead of by 1, what would you change?
 ANSWER:  I would change the startValue = startValue – 1; to startValue = startValue – 2;

-4. If you wanted the LED to also stay ON for a final 5 seconds after the countdown completes, where in the code would you add this and what would the code look like
+5. If you wanted the LED to also stay ON for a final 5 seconds after the countdown completes, where in the code would you add this and what would the code look like
 ANSWER:  I would add it after the Serial.println(“===Countdown Complete===”);
 And the code will look like:
 Serial.println("===Countdown Complete===");